Face Swap @ Magic Hour (YC W24)

 When face swaping, users have two options:

-Me and Runbo both felt that having a segmented button that displayed an explicit distinction between the two face swap options was unnecessary, and the current users seemed to confirm my belief!
+Runbo and I felt that a segmented button with the two face swap options was unnecessary, and the current users statistics seemed to to confirm our hypothesis.

 Only 2% of users who created a video used the "Multi-face Swap" function.
 We felt this percentage was disproportionately low.
 I suspected it was because the term "Multi-face Swap" doesn't make its own function apparently clear.

-I decided to remove "Swap All Faces" and offer only "Multi-face Swap" as the available option.
-While this improved customization, after speaking with Runbo, I learned that it was very GPU-intensive.
-Users would have to wait for the GPU to identify each face.
-Additionally, most users were satisfied with the results from "Swap All Faces," making the extra friction of swapping each face individually not worthwhile.
+I decided to remove “Swap All Faces” and offer only “Multi-face Swap” to give users more control.
+But after talking with Runbo, I learned that this approach is far more GPU-intensive—users would have to wait for the system to detect each face individually.
+In practice, most people were already happy with the automatic results from “Swap All Faces,” so the added friction of customizing every face ended up creating more hassle than value.

-I considered multiple options including "Custom Face Swap" and "Advanced Face Swap" but eventually settled on a more instructional label -- "Swap a specific face".
-Although there still isn't a specific term for this function, the label was useful in describing the product flow.
+I brainstormed several alternatives, including “Custom Face Swap” and “Advanced Face Swap,” but eventually chose a more straightforward, instructional label: “Swap a specific face.”
+Even though there still isn’t a standardized term for this function, this instructional phrasing does a better job of guiding users through the intended workflow.

 05 sOLUTION